MohammadaminKafi/text2sql-agent/README.md

 ### Automated dataset testing
 The `datasets/test_dataset_aw.py` script can run all prompt/query pairs against a Vanna model and generate CSV reports.
-It now supports command line arguments to configure the dataset location, connection string, model name, method (`ask` or `ask_agent`), and test level (number of prompt variants).
+It supports command line arguments to configure the dataset location, connection string, model name, method (`ask` or `ask_agent`), and test level.
 Ground truth query results are cached to avoid re-running SQL on subsequent executions.
-After all tests finish an aggregate summary CSV is written with per-category accuracy and overall success rate.
+Each summary CSV includes match checks, a `row_match` flag, and a Jaccard overlap score.
+A final report aggregates mean Jaccard, row match rate, match rate, and exact match rate.

 ## Getting Started
 Install requirements and then run the main script: